ye-chem-group/tutorial/tutorial/mep/README.md

 #### Step 3: Color the density isosurface with MEP
 1. Load MEP: `Tools -> Surface color -> By electrostatic potential -> browse -> mep.cube`
 2. I recommend setting `MEP = -0.03, 0, +0.03` to be red, white, and blue.
 A negative/positive MEP means electron rich/poor region.
+Adjust the transparency for each color (I used `0.7`) so that the molecular structure is visiable.

 <img src="https://github.com/ye-chem-group/tutorial/blob/main/tutorial/mep/.resources/mep_color.png" width="600">